lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 that fully conforms with {{RFC6960}} and a responder that is operating in a mode as described in this specification.

-Nomative changes to RFC 5019:
+Substantive changes to RFC 5019:

 - {{certid}} requires new OCSP clients to use SHA-256 to support migration for OCSP clients.